-Through Mount Valley local women are for instance able to sign up for having the milk of their buffalo tested.
-Once their milk gets the seal of approval the ngo will every morning collect the milk to have it processed.
-Giving the families an extra income and creating a more financially and viable stable environment.
-Results are evident and is having a knock on effect on the community as a whole.
+Through Mount Valley local women are able to sign up for having the milk of their buffalo tested.
+Once their milk gets the seal of approval the ngo will collect every morning the milk to have it processed.
+Providing the women with an extra income that makes them more independent from their husbands who from tradition tend to control the family finances but also have a habit of spending this hard earned cash on alcohol or gambling.
+Results are evident and having a knock on effect.
 Women feel empowered and are taking up leading roles within the community.

 Besides collecting milk Mount Valley organises sewing classes teaching women how to sew bags and handbags.
 Collect spices like turmeric and ginger on behalf of the local people.
 Hire teachers that provide education to over 500 children under the age of 14.
 And even trained a local vet as the government hardly provides for vetrinary care.

 It is thanks to organisations like Mount Valley the world becomes a better place.
 And why stories like these should be out there for the rest of the world to know.
 As they are the ones that make a real difference and truly make the world a better place.